PRODUCT FILTER

 • Concomitant with atazanavir, atazanavir/ ritonavir and lopinavir/ ritonavir: Maximum 10 mg once daily.

-Rosuvastatin STELLA 10 mg is administered orally as a single dose at any time of day, with or without food.
+• Administered orally as a single dose at any time of day, with or without food.

-• Hypersensitivity to any of the components of the product.
+• Hypersensitivity to any of the ingredients.

 • Active liver disease including unexplained, persistent elevations of serum transaminases and any serum transaminase elevation exceeding 3 times the upper limit of normal.